Garbage disposal rusty water

 Plumbing

 The answer to 'garbage disposal rusty water' is that a rusty garbage disposal is often caused by corrosion over time.
 This can lead to discolored, rusty-looking water coming from the disposal.
-Common causes include mineral buildup, acidic foods, and age of the unit.
+Common causes include using the disposal with hard water, not running it frequently, or failing to clean it properly.
+The good news is that this is usually a cosmetic issue and doesn't necessarily mean the disposal needs to be replaced.

 Sources